Effects of LESA in Three-Dimensional Supernova Simulations with Multi-Dimensional and Ray-by-Ray-plus Neutrino Transport: LESA and Proto-Neutron Star Convection

+The bottom panels of Figure~\ref{fig:lesa_neutron_star_s20} show the familiar cell pattern of the convective layer in the proto-neutron star.
+The characteristic convective feature associated with LESA is stronger outflow in the hemisphere pointing in LESA direction and stronger convective inflow in the opposite hemisphere, visible from the positive and negative radial components of the turbulent velocities (defined by $v^r_{\mathrm{turb}} = v_r - \left< v_r \right>_{\theta, \phi}$, where $\left< v_r \right>_{\theta, \phi}$ is the angular average of $v_r$) in the bottom left panel.
+In contrast, the absolute values of the convective velocities ($v_{\mathrm{turb}} = \sqrt{(v_r - \left< v_r \right>_{\theta, \phi})^2 + v_\theta^2 + v_\phi^2}$, see bottom right panel of Figure~\ref{fig:lesa_neutron_star_s20}) may not display any clear correlation with the LESA dipole direction (see also \citealt{2019arXiv190106235W}).

-The effective flow pattern that is responsible for these hemispheric differences in the lepton-number transport out from the deep inner core of the proto-neutron star is displayed in the right panels of Figure~\ref{fig:lesa_neutron_star_s20}, where the component of the mass flux in the north-south ($z$) direction, $\rho v_z$, is visualized by color coding.
-Superimposed on smaller-scale convective variations (see the pattern of convective cells in the upper left panel), a global dipolar flow can be identified, indicated by the white arrows in the lower right panel: Around the north pole lepton-rich plasma rises through the convective layer, transporting electron-lepton number from the inner core to regions closer to the neutrinospheres, where the high electron abundance causes enhanced $\nu_e$ emission.
+Superimposed on the smaller-scale convective variations (see the pattern of convective cells in the upper left panel and in the bottom panels of Figure~\ref{fig:lesa_neutron_star_s20}), a global dipolar flow can be identified, indicated by the white arrows in the middle right panel: Around the north pole lepton-rich plasma rises through the convective layer, transporting electron-lepton number from the inner core to regions closer to the neutrinospheres, where the high electron abundance causes enhanced $\nu_e$ emission.
 Matter with decreasing $Y_e$ streams along the outer edge of the convective layer from the north pole towards the south pole, further losing lepton number by radiating $\nu_e$.
 Near the south pole the flow of neutron-rich, specifically (i.e., per nucleon) heavier and thus denser matter submerges again to deeper layers, where it is channelled into currents that stream back towards the northern hemisphere along the inner border of the convective layer.
 On its way from south to north, the plasma is refuelled with fresh leptons by absorbing neutrinos diffusing out from the high-density core.